THE POLLINATOR GARDEN

 Roy Vickery, 9 Terrapin Court, Terrapin Road, London SW17 8QW.

-In 2009 gardener, writer and photographer Naomi Schillinger helped set up a community gardening scheme at the other end of our North London street, with over 100 households involved.
-The front gardens, window boxes and flower-filled tree pits of these Blackstock Triangle Gardeners have been an inspiration for the rest of us.
+In 2009 gardener, writer & photographer Naomi Schillinger helped set up a community gardening scheme at the other end of our North London street, involving over 100 households.
+The front gardens, window boxes & flower-filled tree pits of these community gardeners have been an inspiration for the rest of us.

-On this website Naomi keeps details of the scheme and photos of the gardeners celebrating what they have grown on ‘Cake Sunday’ get-togethers.
-She lists other recommended websites on her gardening blog, and looks at gardens farther afield that are worth a visit.
-Her sumptuous photos of Great Dixter in June are on the site now.
+On this website Naomi keeps details of the scheme & great photos of the gardeners celebrating what they have grown on ‘Cake Sunday’ get-togethers over the last decade.
+She lists other recommended websites on her gardening blog, & looks at gardens further afield that are worth a visit.

 THE BUMBLEBEE CONSERVATION TRUST

 The BBCT is a small independent charity that works to help native Bumblebees, who are in decline.
 Creative fundraising ideas from its membership help the Trust raise public awareness, evolving plans to help Bumblebees.
-We look more closely at The BBCT on our What You Can Do – For Bees page on the drop-down menu.
-For details about their work, how to become a member or sign up for their free e-newsletter, see their website.
+To read more about The BBCT, go to our drop-down menu for the What You Can Do – For Bees page.
+See their website for details about their work, how to become a member or sign up for their free e-newsletter.

 Bumblebee Conservation Trust, Beta Centre, Stirling University Innovation Park, FK9 4NF